Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Results

+In this study, we present a comprehensive security analysis of the orthogonal state attacks, including the muted attack and the dead time attack.
+To analyze the impact of orthogonal state attack on the key distributed between Alice and Bob, the key rate generated under orthogonal state attack is simulated based on the proposed theoretical model and the corresponding experimental data.
+It is assumed that Alice and Bob are unaware of Eve's presence.

+The theoretical simulation is based on the decoy-state BB84 QKD protocol~\cite{wang2005,lo2005,youpian,youpian2}, which is the scheme most commonly implemented in current QKD deployments.
+In the scenario of the muted attack, the hacking pulse and the signal pulse arrive at the detector simultaneously, and the number of photons in the hacking pulse is sufficient to ensure that the detector forms the wide avalanche rather than a normal avalanche.
+Therefore, each hacking pulse almost completely mutes three detectors, implying that $P_{a,i}\approx 1$.
+However, due to the residual counts in the muted attack, the detector under attack may still register a click event.
+Thus, the probability of a click at the target gate, $P_{click,i}$, is non-zero.

-In the ideal scenario, when Eve's hacking pulse causes three SPADs to be muted, the other one is not affected by the hacking pulse, thereby ensuring that the QBER does not increase.
-When Bob's SPAD is muted, any detection event registered during this period is attributed to the dark counts of the SPAD.
-The counting rate is $3.2 \times 10^{-8}$/gate when the SPAD receives 300 photons per gate, and $1.34 \times 10^{-7}$/gate when 150 photons per gate.
-Here, we denote the dark count rate as $Y_{01} = 3.2 \times 10^{-8}$ and $Y_{02} = 1.34 \times 10^{-7}$.
+In the ideal case, when Eve's hacking pulse causes three SPADs to be muted, the other one is not affected by the hacking pulse, thereby ensuring that the QBER does not increase.
+When Bob's SPAD is muted, any detection event registered is attributed to the dark counts of the SPAD.
+According to the security model proposed in Sec.
+Security analysis model under orthogonal state attack, the key rate under the ideal muted attack is obtained as indicated by the red dotted line in~\cref{fig:key}.
+It is noted that when Eve conducts the muted attack by injecting hacking pulses, the probability that Bob successfully receives the signal-state photon sent from Alice is $25\%$.
+This probability is halved compared to $50\%$ of correct basis selection in the absence of the attack.
+The key rate with attack thus is half that without attack (black solid line) in short transmission distance.

-For SPAD, the detection probability of a single photon is $\eta_D$.
-The detection probability of a $i$-photon fock state can be expressed as

-The photon number of a coherent state follows a Poisson distribution with probability $p_i = \lambda^ie^{-\lambda}/i!$.
-Therefore, a coherent state with mean photon number $\lambda$ is detected with probability
+In the practical case, due to the limited extinction ratio of the PBS, there is a probability that the hacking pulse leaks photons to the non-muted SPAD when Bob and Eve choose the same basis, which may increase the QBER.
+In our test, the extinction ratio of two cascaded PBSs is approximately $43~\si{\decibel}$, which is a typical value in a QKD system.
+Consequently, the key rate curve under this actual attack condition is represented by the orange dash-dotted line in~\cref{fig:key}, which is significantly lower compared to the ideal attack scenario.
+The details of the key rate estimate are presented in section Methods.
+It is worth noticing that the secret key under the muted attack calculated by Alice and Bob is indeed overestimated, since they are unaware of Eve's attack.
+In fact, Eve obtains almost all the keys via the muted attack and the actual secure key would be nearly zero.

+The theoretical model under the orthogonal state attack is also suitable for analyzing the impact of dead time attack on the practical security of a QKD system.
+According to the dead time attack presented in Ref.~\cite{deadtimeattack2011}, it is assumed that the hacking pulses arrive at the detector at time $t_{B,i}$, shortly (less than dead time $\tau_D$) before the signal pulse reaches time $t_i$ and is still outside Bob's time window ($\frac{\Delta_{tw}}{2} < t_i - t_{B,i} < \tau_D$).
+The mean photon number of the hacking pulse is $\mu=16$, which is consistent with the experimental data provided in~Ref.~\cite{deadtimeattack2011}, to maximize the mutual information between Eve and Bob.